2FA - FAQ for employees

 Do I have to use it?

-If your employer enables it for you in their settings, you have to use it until they remove it.
+If your employer enables 2FA for you in their settings, you have to use it until they remove it.
 If this is an issue, you must raise this with your employer.
-They can remove access for individual people, but that is at their discretion.

 How do I set it up?

-You're prompted to set up 2FA the first time you log in after your employer enables it.
+You're prompted to set up 2FA the first time you log in after your employer enables it for their company.

 Can I turn 2FA off?